boltdesignsystem/bolt/packages/components/bolt-card/TESTING.md

 ## Feature: Card

-    In order to show elements in structured and ordered way in element that looks like card As a UX designer, developer or content administrator I need to ensure the "bolt-card" component renders and functions as expected
+    In order to show content in a structured and ordered way in an element that looks like a card As a UX designer, developer or content administrator I need to ensure the "bolt-card" component renders and functions as expected